Harxhit/Quiz-game.github.io/README.md

 Technologies Used :
 Python, OOP (Object-Oriented Programming), functions, loops.

-To get questions visit here or you can use chat gpt - https://opentdb.com/
+To get questions visit here or you can use chat gpt or any Ai - https://opentdb.com/